2010: The Year We Make Contact: Critical reception

-Critical reaction to 2010: The Year We Make Contact was generally positive.
-It holds a 66% "Fresh" rating with an average score of 5.78/10 on Rotten Tomatoes, based on 35 reviews.
-The critical consensus reads, "2010 struggles to escape from the shadow of its monolithic predecessor, but offers brainy adventure in a more straightforward voyage through the cosmos."
-Roger Ebert gave 2010: The Year We Make Contact three stars out of four, writing that "It doesn't match the poetry and the mystery of the original film, but it does continue the story, and it offers sound, pragmatic explanations for many of the strange and visionary things in 2001."
+Critical reception to 2010: The Year We Make Contact was mixed.
+Critics generally considered the film inferior to 2001: A Space Odyssey, and considered its story "too literal in laboriously explaining" the mysteries of the original film.
+Syd Mead's designs for the film received critical acclaim.

+Roger Ebert gave 2010: The Year We Make Contact three stars out of four, writing, "It doesn't match the poetry and the mystery of the original film, but it does continue the story, and it offers sound, pragmatic explanations for many of the strange and visionary things in 2001."
+He praised it as a "triumph of hardware, of special effects, of slick, exciting filmmaking".
 Ebert also wrote it "has an ending that is infuriating, not only in its simplicity, but in its inadequacy to fulfill the sense of anticipation, the sense of wonder we felt at the end of 2001".
 He concluded, however: "And yet the truth must be told: This is a good movie.
 Once we've drawn our lines, once we've made it absolutely clear that 2001 continues to stand absolutely alone as one of the greatest movies ever made, once we have freed 2010 of the comparisons with Kubrick's masterpiece, what we are left with is a good-looking, sharp-edged, entertaining, exciting space opera".

-James Berardinelli also gave the film three stars out of four, writing that "2010 continues 2001 without ruining it.
-The greatest danger faced by filmmakers helming a sequel is that a bad installment will in some way sour the experience of watching the previous movie.
-This does not happen here.
-Almost paradoxically, 2010 may be unnecessary, but it is nevertheless a worthwhile effort."
-Vincent Canby gave 2010: The Year We Make Contact a lukewarm review, calling it "a perfectly adequate though not really comparable sequel" that "is without wit, which is not to say that it is witless.
-A lot of care has gone into it, but it has no satirical substructure to match that of the Kubrick film, and which was eventually responsible for that film's continuing popularity."